CREDITOR - COMMON QUESTIONS

 WILL I BE LOCKED INTO A CONTRACT WITH YOUR OFFICE?

-No. We do not require you to sign a contractual obligation for a future date.
+No. We do not require you to sign a contractual obligation.
 We will earn your business month to month.
 You can give us 30-days notice at anytime.
 We have no monthly or annual fees and only charge when we collect funds!

 WHAT IS EXPECTED AS A CLIENT?